Camping Tent Poles

 Next, you clip the tent to the poles.

-assembled tent with clips
+An assembled blue tent with clips

 It's quick and easy!